Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Related Work

 \subsection{Open Fatigue Detection Datasets}

 A review of relevant literature has identified several open datasets for fatigue detection.
-As shown in Table \ref{dataset}, the use of diverse physiological signals reaffirms our observation that researchers tend to select those sensors that are readily accessible and convenient for their studies.
-Meanwhile, we also note that certain signals are commonly used across diverse datasets, including HR, PPG, EDA, Acceleration(ACC) and ST.
+As shown in Table~\ref{dataset}, the use of diverse physiological signals reaffirms that researchers tend to select sensors that are readily accessible and convenient.
+Meanwhile, certain signals recur across datasets, including HR, PPG, GSR, acceleration (ACC), and ST.

-The commonality and diversity across datasets present both challenges and opportunities for fatigue detection.
-For example, while FatigueSet \cite{10.1007/978-3-030-99194-4_14}, MEFAR \cite{DERDIYOK2024109896}, and VPFD \cite{10799435} share similar types of data, they use different sensors as detailed in a later section - Empatica E4 for the first two datasets and Google Pixel Watch 2 for the third.
-These variations in data collection methods, sensor specifications, and pre-processing techniques can hinder standardization and generalization.
+The commonality and diversity across datasets present both challenges and opportunities.
+For example, while FatigueSet \cite{10.1007/978-3-030-99194-4_14}, MEFAR \cite{DERDIYOK2024109896}, and VPFD \cite{10799435} share similar data types, they use different sensors—Empatica E4 for the first two datasets and Google Pixel Watch~2 for the third.
+These variations in data collection methods, sensor specifications, and pre-processing can hinder standardization and generalization.

+At the same time, these three datasets are suitable for cross-dataset exploration because they all provide fatigue annotations based on self-reported binary fatigue scores.
+The only distinction lies in FatigueSet, which separates mental and physical fatigue, whereas MEFAR and VPFD do not.
+For consistency across datasets, the mental- and physical-fatigue annotations are combined into a unified label: a sample is treated as positive if either its mental- or physical-fatigue annotation indicates fatigue.
+This keeps the binary target definition consistent with MEFAR and VPFD.

-FatigueSet \cite{10.1007/978-3-030-99194-4_14} and MEFAR \cite{DERDIYOK2024109896}, collected under controlled laboratory conditions, include high-fidelity signals—such as EEG in both datasets and ECG in FatigueSet—that are often impractical for real-world deployment.
-In contrast, the VPFD \cite{10799435} dataset was designed for real-world use and thus relies on more accessible sensors except for EEG and ECG.
-This distinction directly motivates our evaluation of the central hypothesis posed in the Introduction: Can fatigue-relevant knowledge learned from high-resolution EEG and ECG sources be effectively transferred to enhance fatigue prediction in settings like VPFD, where only context-appropriate sensors are available?
-In the following sections, we present the results of this exploration.
+Beyond differences in sensing devices, the datasets also differ in modality availability.
+FatigueSet \cite{10.1007/978-3-030-99194-4_14} and MEFAR \cite{DERDIYOK2024109896}, collected under controlled laboratory conditions, include high-fidelity modalities—such as EEG in both datasets and ECG in FatigueSet—that are often impractical for real-world deployment.
+In contrast, the VPFD \cite{10799435} dataset was designed for real-world use and thus relies on more accessible modalities, without EEG and ECG.
+This distinction directly motivates our evaluation of the central hypothesis posed in the Introduction: Can fatigue-relevant knowledge learned from high-resolution EEG and ECG sources be effectively transferred to enhance fatigue prediction in settings like VPFD, where only context-appropriate modalities are available?